 Both rhodiola groups experienced significant improvements in overall depression, insomnia and emotional stability, whereas the placebo group showed no improvements.

 In a study, 100 people with chronic fatigue symptoms received 400 mg of rhodiola every day for eight weeks.
 They experienced significant improvements in stress symptoms, fatigue, quality of life, mood and concentration.

 A study looked at its effects on endurance exercise performance.

 Participants cycled for a six-mile simulated time-trial race.
 One hour before the race, participants were given rhodiola at a dose of 1.4 mg per pound (3 mg per kg) of body weight or a placebo pill.

-Anxiety: In a study, relative to the controls, the experimental group demonstrated a significant reduction in self-reported, anxiety, stress, anger, confusion and depression at 14 days and a significant improvements in total mood.
+In a study, relative to the controls, the experimental group demonstrated a significant reduction in self-reported, anxiety, stress, anger, confusion and depression at 14 days and a significant improvement in total mood.